Test Page Notice

 Empty heading

 ❌ Heading element with no text content.
-Screen readers cannot announce meaningful information about this heading.
+Assistive technology users cannot predict the content about the part with this heading.

 This h6 element contains no text and provides no value to users.